List of Asterix characters: Blinix

 Blinix is Bacteria's and Unhygienix's son.
-In Asterix and the Chieftain's Daughter, he helps Adrenaline run away.
+In Asterix and the Chieftain's Daughter, he helps Adrenalin run away.

 Fulliautomatix

 Fulliautomatix is the village smith.
 His father, Semiautomatix, was the village smith before him.
 He is tall and robust, and very strong — he is one of the strongest characters, perhaps second only to Obelix, and a bit of a ruffian, especially to Cacofonix.
 Fulliautomatix's first appearance was in the first volume, Asterix the Gaul, where the Roman spy was amazed that he used his fists to forge iron.
 However, he is subsequently shown using a normal hammer and is now rarely seen without one.

 A very different looking Fulliautomatix appeared in Asterix and the Banquet in which he and Obelix argue as to who should be entitled to punch the Roman that they are both engaged in hitting anyway.

 Fulliautomatix often interacts with Unhygienix, the fishmonger, with whom he has a friendly rivalry.
 Fulliautomatix claims the fish he sells are stale, and this often results in Unhygienix throwing a fish at his face, causing a fight (sometimes the other villagers join in just for fun).

-Fulliautomatix also regularly bullies Cacofonix the bard, threatening him and hitting him on the head at the merest hint of breaking into a song (the songs are so bad that the other villagers do not object).
+Fulliautomatix also regularly bullies Cacofonix the bard, threatening him and hitting him on the head at the merest hint of breaking into song (these last being so bad that the other villagers do not object).

 Fulliautomatix also has two unnamed children who have appeared in separate comics — a son with blond hair in Asterix in Corsica, and a daughter with blonde hair in Asterix and the Secret Weapon.
 In Asterix and the Great Divide he is shown as having an apprentice, though it is not specified if he's a relative; some speculate that he is the young son grown to teenage years, while in Asterix and the Chieftain's Daughter a young man resembling him is introduced as his eldest son, Selfipix.
-In Asterix and Obelix's Birthday: The Golden Book Fulliautomatix is seen as an elderly man with his now adult son having taken over business; the scene begins with his son making steel dentures for Fulliautomatix, who has gone toothless over the years.
+In Asterix and Obelix's Birthday: The Golden Book Fulliautomatix is seen as an elderly man with his now adult son having taken over the blacksmithing business; the scene begins with his son making steel dentures for Fulliautomatix, who has gone toothless over the years.